habitat-sh/habitat/components/docs-chef-io/content/habitat/package_support/thresholds.md

 ## Usage threshold

-A requested package will be added for backlog prioritization it if falls in one of the following categories:
+Requested packages are added to a support backlog and prioritized if they fall in one of the following categories:

-- It's a commonly-used development tool or programming language.
+- It's for a commonly-used development tool or programming language.
-- It's high-demand commercial off-the-shelf software.
+- It's for high-demand commercial off-the-shelf software.